walaura/jquery-jsx-pragma/README.md

 JReact
 ===========================

-JReact is a modern declarative Ui framework inspired by React that uses the full power of jQuery under the hood.
+JReact is a modern declarative UI framework inspired by React that uses the full power of jQuery under the hood.

 ```jsx
 import Jreact, {render} from 'jreact';